hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/Monthly/April/New-Member-Joining.md

 ## Initial Gallery
 You'll get a view like the one below, showing the new players.
 Early in your run, your school doesn't have any clout, and you can't scout outside your own prefecture, and the best players don't really want to go to your school yet, so don't be too disappointed if you only get one- and two-star players for the first year or two.

-The below screen is from the start of my third year, so I've won some tournament games and leveled up the fame and renown of my school, so I have some pretty decent players here.
+The below screen is from the start of my third year, so I've won some tournament games and leveled up the fame and renown of my school, so I have some pretty decent players here in 2026.

 ![screen showing new players joining the club][5]

+The next screen is from the next year, 2027.
+After a strong 2026, you can see the overall improvement in the quality of the incoming players.
+I have a genius personality shortstop and a five-star CF among a number of other high quality players.

+![2027 new players][6]

 The star rating is related to the overall strength of the players.
 They're both measured in stars, which is confusing, but here goes anyway:
 - ★★★★★	221 and up